-Extortion Lawyers in Germantown, MD Protecting You From Prosecution
+Extortion Lawyers in Germantown, Silver Spring and throughout Montgomery County, Maryland, MD Protecting You From Prosecution

 Extortion is a crime with two possible definitions.
 One definition of extortion is the criminal offense of obtaining money, property, or services from someone by force or threats to do harm, such as violence or vandalism.
 The other definition of extortion is any act compelling another person—typically an owner of some valuable right—to part with that right under menace.
 In this case, there’s no requirement for actual damage to be done; it’s enough that the victim fears what will happen if he doesn’t comply.
 Threats may be made directly or indirectly, and they need not involve a demand for money in order to constitute extortion.

 With these definitions in mind, you can see how lawyers are needed when people are charged with this type of crime because the lawyers can help to prove their innocence or get a reduced sentence.
 The lawyers at Paré & Associates, LLC have experience representing clients who have been charged with extortion, and we are here to help you through this difficult time.
 We will aggressively defend your rights and work to achieve the best possible outcome for your case.
 Contact us today for a free consultation at (301) 962-2492.